Wondershare Filmora Review 2017: Perfect for Short Video Work

 Wondershare Filmora is a simple yet powerful video editor available for Mac and PC, aimed at the enthusiast and prosumer markets.
 It's perfect for a range of basic uses, from creating tutorial videos to editing action camera footage to making viral videos for social media sites.
 You probably wouldn't want to use it to edit a feature-length movie, but for short video work it's surprisingly effective for its price point, with a good blend of features that are easy to use.

-Filmora has been around for quite a while, reaching version 8.2.5 in the latest release.
+The program has been around for quite a while, reaching version 8.3.0 in the latest release (you can learn more from the official site here).
 It was originally released as Wondershare Video Editor, but after version 5.1.1 it was rebranded as Filmora.
 This extensive history has allowed Wondershare to iron out almost all bugs and user experience issues, although some of the newer features need a bit more work before they're fully reliable.

-Filmora is absolutely safe to use, and both the installer file and the program's executable file pass virus and malware scans from Microsoft Security Essentials and MalwareBytes AntiMalware.
+The program is absolutely safe to use, and both the installer file and the program's executable file pass virus and malware scans from Microsoft Security Essentials and MalwareBytes AntiMalware.
+The Mac version also passed scans from Drive Genius 5.

-The installer program available from the Wondershare website connects directly to their servers to ensure that you're downloading the latest and most stable copy of the software currently available.
+The installer program available from the official website connects directly to their servers to ensure that you're downloading the latest and most stable copy of the software currently available.

 The installation process is simple and straightforward, and it doesn't attempt to install any unwanted adware, add-ons or other third-party software.